 - Drunk driving

 - Running a red light or stop sign

 - Unsafe passing or lane changes

-- Dangerous u-turns or left-turns
+- Dangerous U-turns

 - Poor visibility and inclement weather

 Other causes of car wrecks could include unexpected obstacles, such as a pedestrian unexpectedly walking in front of you without a signal.
 No matter how your accident occurred, our Miami car accident attorneys can help.